Julius Stone: Influence

 Stone influenced generations of lawyers who studied at University of Sydney.
 For most of his time there, the Law School was a practice-based school and students learnt what they needed to become practising lawyers.
 According to A J Brown of Griffith University, the former Justice of the High Court of Australia Michael Kirby was heavily influenced at university by Stone.

-Israeli settlements
+Support of Israel

 Stone's view was that Israeli settlements in the West Bank are legal under international law, and do not constitute a violation of the Fourth Geneva Convention (Article 49(6)).
-He stated:

-"Irony would...be pushed to the absurdity of claiming that Article 49(6), designed to prevent repetition of Nazi-type genocidal policies of rendering Nazi metropolitan territories judenrein, has now come to mean that...the West Bank...must be made judenrein and must be so maintained, if necessary by the use of force by the government of Israel against its own inhabitants.
-Common sense as well as correct historical and functional context excludes so tyrannical a reading of Article 49(6.)"

-Criticism

 Stone has been criticised for his views in the Israeli–Palestinian conflict by Ben Saul, saying: "Many of Stone’s positions on critical international legal issues in the Israel/Palestine conflict stepped outside even generous zones of plausible or reasonable interpretations of the law, even on the law as it then often ambiguously stood, and certainly in hindsight."

+Personal life

+Stone is the father-in-law Margaret Stone, a former judge of the Federal Court of Australia and Inspector-General of Intelligence and Security.
+He is the grandfather of Australian legal scholar Adrienne Stone.